alvin-li/text_change_test/README.md

 Upgrade your marketing with this data by creating abandoned cart email nurturing, smart CTAs in content, product specific re-engagement ads, and much more.
 Power any of these campaigns with Workflows to automate on-going manual actions.

 # Build a brand your customers will love.
 To grow today, you have to stand out but the ecommerce giants out there make that hard.
 Inbound marketing provides a methodology built around content, social media, and organic search.
-It’ll help you attract an audience and build a brand that puts you above the pack.
+It’ll help you attract an audience and build a brand that puts you above the pack. hi